iexpertini/FreelancerSites/README.md

 # The Remote Freelancer
 List of community-curated resources to find topical remote freelance &amp; contract work for software developers, web designers, and more!

+Check out the reasons behind our platform's success in the [Why](#why) section and learn how you can contribute in the [Contributing](#contributing) section.

-See [Why](#why) and [Contributing](#contributing).
-Rank: This is an estimation on how popular the site is, with #1 being the most viewed site on the internet in the US.
-Up until 2022 Alexa was used, Similar web will be used for future ratings.
-[Graph of changes over time](https://public.tableau.com/profile/andrew.chase#!/vizhome/theremotefreelancer/AlexaRankOverTime?publish=yes)
+Ranking: Our site's popularity is estimated based on rankings, with #1 indicating the most visited site on the internet in the US.
+We previously used Alexa until 2022, and now SimilarWeb is utilized for future ratings.
+Keep track of our popularity over time with the Graph of changes over time.

 | **Clients**                                                                              |                |            |                                           |
 |------------------------------------------------------------------------------------------|----------------|------------|-------------------------------------------|